Mysuru gang-rape case cracked, 5 labourers from TN arrested | Law-Order

 - India

-Five labourers allegedly involved in the rape of a college student near here have been arrested, Karnataka DG and IGP Praveen Sood said on Saturday.
+Five labourers allegedly involved in the rape of a college student near Mysuru earlier this week have been arrested, Karnataka DG and IGP Praveen Sood said on Saturday.

-The five, who frequented Mysuru often, are from ''labour class'' doing jobs like carpentry and driving, he said, adding, they hailed from Tirupur in Tamil Nadu.
+The five, who frequented Mysuru often, are from the ''labour class'' doing jobs like wiring, carpentry and driving, he said, adding, they hailed from Tirupur in Tamil Nadu.

-''As per preliminary interrogation, one of them is a juvenile -- a 17-year-old -- subject to confirmation.''
-They initially tried to rob the college student and her male friend and when they did not succeed, they allegedly raped her near Chamudi foothills on the outskirts of Mysuru on August 24, police sources said.
+''As per preliminary interrogation, one of them is a juvenile -- a 17-year-old -- subject to confirmation'', he said.

+''Before going back (home to Tamil Nadu), they had the habit of drinking (alcohol) and partying.
+They were there on that day (August 24).
+What happened thereafter all of you know'', Sood said.

+Police sources said the victim was so traumatised that she was not in a position to give statement to police on the incident.

-Sood said the victim did not share any details. ''We have to be sensitive to the trauma she is suffering'', he said, adding, police could gather information from her male friend but it was ''limited'' as he was unconscious and the incident happened between 7 pm and 8 pm (when it was dark).
+''We have to be sensitive to the trauma she is suffering'', Sood said, adding, police could gather information from her male friend but it was ''limited'' as he was unconscious and the incident happened between 7 pm and 8 pm (when it was dark).
+There is information that some of the accused had ''criminal background'' and were involved in cases in Tamil Nadu but it needed to be verified, according to him.

+''We will file the charge-sheet as soon as possible'', Sood said, adding, Forensic Science Laboratory teams are working ''full-time'' as part of the investigation.

+He requested the High Court to expedite trial in the case.
+Sood said a special prosecutor would be appointed if required and efforts would be made to see that the perpetrators get punishment as soon as possible.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)